smartfog/fogflow/doc/en/source/k8sIntegration.rst

 --------------------------------------------------

 FogFlow cloud node components such as Dgraph, Discovery, Broker, Designer, Master, Worker, Rabbitmq are distributed in cluster nodes.
 The communication between FogFlow components and their behaviour are as usual and the worker node will launch task instances on docker container.
-The implementation of task instances launch on k8s pods by FogFlow Worker node are planned in Q4 activities.
-To implement this Kubernetes client-go interface is used.
-Based on this interface whenever any task will launch worker will call the interface, with the dockerimage details and available port number interface will create pod for task instance.

 **Fetch all required scripts**